Biman Bangladesh Airlines Logo PNG

 1972 – today

 Biman Bangladesh Airlines was founded in 1972 and continues to operate today.
 The company’s logo is designed in green to symbolize the lush green expanses of Bangladesh.
-A red circle next to the inscription refers to elements of the national flag, chosen to honor the homeland and emphasize the deep national roots of the airline.
+A red circle next to the inscription denotes elements of the national flag, chosen to honor the homeland and emphasize the airline’s deep national roots.
 The circle symbolizes the sun, against which airplanes majestically pass, representing the peace and tranquility they provide in the air.

 The logo’s central element is an image of a flying white bird, representing an airplane prototype.
-With its curved neck, the bird resembles a condor, although the vultures it belongs to do not inhabit Bangladesh.
+With its curved neck, the bird resembles a condor, although the vulture it belongs to does not inhabit Bangladesh.
 This feature makes the image particularly significant and unique.
 Alternatively, the bird can remind one of a flying camel, an important mode of transport in some regions of Asia.

 2010 – 2011

 The logo of Biman Bangladesh Airlines features prominent, long green lettering that captures attention.
-The airline’s name is divided into two lines, aligned to the left.
+The airline’s name is split across two lines, left-aligned.
 The top line features the bold, italicized word “Biman,” while the phrase “BANGLADESH AIRLINES” appears in thinner, italicized capital letters below it.
 On the left, a red circle symbolizes the sun and serves as the backdrop for a stylized white stork with rectangular wings, a triangular head, and a curved neck.
 This image, designed by Quamrul Hasan in 1972, adds a significant cultural touch to the logo.

-The green color of the text reflects Bangladesh’s national colors, reinforcing a sense of patriotism.
+The text’s green color reflects Bangladesh’s national colors, reinforcing a sense of patriotism.
 The stork symbolizes elegance and freedom, traits often associated with flight.
 The red circle, representing the sun, is a universal symbol of warmth and life.
 The logo blends cultural and universal symbols, making it easily recognizable and meaningful.

 The bold italicized “Biman” conveys strength and movement, highlighting the airline’s dynamic nature.
-The thinner, italicized “BANGLADESH AIRLINES” provides a clear and professional look, balancing the design.
+The thinner, italicized “BANGLADESH AIRLINES” provides a clear, professional look that balances the design.
 The green lettering aligns with Bangladesh’s national identity, emphasizing the airline’s roots and pride.

 Combining these elements results in a culturally significant and universally appealing logo.
-The green and red colors and bold and elegant typography create a harmonious and memorable design.
+The green and red colors, along with bold, elegant typography, create a harmonious and memorable design.
 The logo’s thoughtful composition represents Biman Bangladesh Airlines’ commitment to excellence and national pride.

 FAQ